ucdavis/dssweb.buildout/src/dssweb.config/README.md

 dssweb.config
 =============

-Config files for the dssweb project
+Config files for the dssweb project.
+This is a fake egg.

+Files go into dssweb/config/files, making them available to the stack